“Scientists investigate that which already is;

 – Design and realise large scale highly interconnected data infrastructures.

 I am the founder of UCLWE and UCLWE Lean IN, a student society dedicated to provide support to the professional, personal and academic development of all women engineers at UCL.
-She co-organizes the London Hopper Colloquium, is a member of the Diversity and Leadership group at the Royal Academy of Engineering, is a member of the poster committee of the Grace Hopper Celebration of Women in Computing (including entries to the ACM Research Competition), and wasthe Community Leader of the ABI.London.
+I co-organised the London Hopper Colloquium, served a member of the Diversity and Leadership group at the Royal Academy of Engineering, served as a member of the Athena Swan Committee (UCL/Computer Science), was the Community Leader of the ABI.London, and am currently a committee member of the Grace Hopper Celebration of Women in Computing (research posters & papers for technical tracks, ACM research competition judge, ABIE Awards).